-As a public company listed on the Nasdaq Global Select Market, the Sarbanes-Oxley Act will require, among other things, that we assess the effectiveness of our internal control over financial reporting at the end of each fiscal year.
+As we will become a public company listed on the Nasdaq Global Select Market in connection with this offering, the Sarbanes-Oxley Act will require, among other things, that we assess the effectiveness of our internal control over financial reporting at the end of each fiscal year.
 We anticipate being required to issue management's assessment of internal control over financial reporting pursuant to Section 404(a) of the Sarbanes-Oxley Act for the first time in connection with issuing our consolidated financial statements as of and for the year ending December 31, 2020.

-In connection with our financial statement preparation process for the year ended December 31, 2017, we have not identified material weaknesses in the design and operating effectiveness of our internal controls over financial reporting.
+In connection with our financial statement preparation process for the year ended December 31, 2018, we have not identified material weaknesses in the design and operating effectiveness of our internal controls over financial reporting.